By Cheri Sicard

 Moochdocking can provide unique experiences

-I did a fair amount of moochdocking on last year’s long, long RV trip too.
+I did a fair amount of moochdocking on my long, long RV trip too.
 Depending on your friends’ list, moochdocking can offer a lot of diverse experiences.

 I have been blessed with an interesting life with lots of different friends from different parts of it who have remained in touch.
 My moochdocking experiences on that trip included: